MultiplicityTheory/multiplicity/README.md

-# MOC v2: Axiom-Clean Lawful Core
+Multiplicity Operator Calculus: Axiom-Clean Lawful Core

 The Multiplicity Operator Calculus (MOC) is now implemented in a formally verified, axiom-clean Lean 4 core, satisfying the binding requirements of the `Ξ-Constitution`.